akarpisz/Team-Engine/README.md

 After cloning the repo to your local machine, navigate to the main folder.
 Run "node app.js" in the command line and follow the prompt.
 Once you are finished, take a look in the output folder, and you'll find your Team's HTML page.

+#Test
+The tests here ensure that when an instance of a class is an object, and that the class methods function properly.

 ##Tech Used

-Javascript, NodeJS, Bootstrap, in-line CSS, and HTML
+Javascript, NodeJS, Bootstrap, in-line CSS, and HTML.
+Jest for testing.

 ##Bugs or Issues